We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 -

-As of November 2022, there is unfortunately only one Bitcoin ATM in Malaysia and it is located in Kuala Lumpur.
+As of September 2023, we researched and found only one Bitcoin ATM in Malaysia and it is located in Kuala Lumpur.

 You can use our Bitcoin ATM finder tool to check back in occasionally and see if more are installed.